TamaMcGlinn/DoBots/README.md

 /weather clear 1000000
 ```

-With cheats enabled, you can type `/give [yourname] computercraft:turtle_normal` (with tab-completion).
+With cheats enabled, you can type `/give [yourname] computercraft:turtle` (with tab-completion).
+Then give yourself a diamond pickaxe in the same way, and [craft it](https://www.minecraft-crafting.net/)
+with the turtle to get a mining turtle.

 Place it and right click it to open an in-game terminal on the turtle.
 Issue this command to give
-the turtle a name, and also to create the turtle's program directory:
+the turtle a name, and also to create the turtle's program directory on your out-of-game filesystem:

 ```
 label set [name]